cdapio/tigon/README.md

 ## CDAP

-Tigon is the realtime stream processing framework used in Cask Data Application Platform, [CDAP](http://cdap.io).
+Tigon is the realtime stream processing framework used in the Cask Data Application Platform ([CDAP](http://cdap.io)).
-CDAP provides higher level [Dataset](http://docs.cask.co/cdap/current/en/developers-manual/building-blocks/datasets/index.html) abstraction for User Data Store and allows developers to interact with them in their flowlets.
-In addition to Dataset abstraction, CDAP also provides integration with Batch Processing with
+CDAP provides a high-level [Dataset](http://docs.cask.co/cdap/current/en/developers-manual/building-blocks/datasets/index.html) abstraction for User Data Stores and allows developers to interact with them in their flowlets.
+In addition to Dataset abstraction, CDAP integrates Batch Processing with
-MapReduce and Spark.
-Combination of all the above, along with security, metrics and intuitive GUI, CDAP greatly simplifies big data application development.
-If you liked features and architecture of Tigon, we recommend that you take a look at [CDAP](http://github.com/caskdata/cdap).
+MapReduce and Spark support.
+By combining these with security, metrics, and an intuitive GUI, CDAP greatly simplifies Big Data application development.
+If you like the features and architecture of Tigon, we recommend that you take a look at [CDAP](http://github.com/caskdata/cdap).

 ## How to Contribute